Yos0107/softy/readme.txt

 Fairy WordPress Theme, Copyright 2024 Candid Themes Fairy is distributed under the terms of the GNU General Public License v2

-Softy WordPress Theme is a child theme of Fairy, Copyright 2024 Candid Themes Softy is distributed under the terms of the GNU General Public License v2
+Celestia WordPress Theme is a child theme of Fairy, Copyright 2024 Candid Themes Celestia is distributed under the terms of the GNU General Public License v2

 == Images License ==